 Neuropathy is a group of nerve conditions that can lead to pain, numbness or tingling in one or more parts of the body.
 There are many different causes of neuropathy, one of the most common being diabetes.
 Often its symptoms can be treated following consultation with your doctor.

 What is neuropathy?

-Neuropathy is a condition that affects your nervous system, and happens when nerves have been damaged.
-This may be because of disease, infection, injury, medications, long term alcohol abuse or another reason.
+Neuropathy is term that refers to damage of the nerves.
+The damage may be because of disease, infection, injury, medications, long term alcohol abuse or another reason.